-Most every person who is debt free or financially independent will tell you that one of the keys to their success was to live below their means.
-In other words, they make a habit of spending less than they earn.
+Almost every person who is debt free or financially independent will tell you that one of the keys to their success was to live below their means.
+In other words, they habitually spend less than they earn.

 How to Live Beneath Your Means